juanfresia/bash-junkie/_posts/2020-04-23-bash-conditionals.md

 ./conditionals-1: line 5: 1: command not found
 ```

-So, no matter how hard we try to fit bash conditionals into our standard model we cannot seem to have it to work.
-The `command not found` error is a little bit off-putting too.
+Hmmm... it did not work.
+How bad is that?
+No matter how hard we try to fit
+bash into our standard model for conditionals we cannot seem to have it to
+work.
+The `command not found` error somehow makes matters a little bit more
+off-putting.
+Here are some more failed attempts.

 ```bash
 $ export foo=1